 Sweet.
 I got into my role.

 I continued saying that she can ask about any object she saw in the suitcase.
-And I told her about the three main attractions: dice, superhero cards and the oracle.
+And I told her about the three main attractions: dice, superhero cards, and the oracle.
 She wanted the oracle.
 I shuffled, and told her to bring her attention to her heart.
 From the deck she drew blindly.
 The card was Antilope.
 The Antilope stands for action.
 I read out a few lines from the animal magic book and she started crying.
 Damn.
 I didn’t expect to make people cry?!
 What?
 I dropped out of my role and turned to her, asking if I should stop and that I was sorry.
 She was half joy, half suffering, and smiled and cried some more and asked me to continue.
 This moment was amazing.
-The card had just struck something in her, and she said it was spot on the thing that her family needed to understand to solve a situation.
-I was floating.
+The card had just struck something in her, and she said it was spot on, the thing that her family needed to understand to solve a situation.
+I felt floaty.
 How nice was that.

 I had about 15 interactions that night and I remember all the faces.
 One German guy chose the storytelling dice.
 He rolled them and got three images he couldn’t really connect.
 I got a bit nervous, because I hadn’t really thought this through, but then my consciousness just switched on and I came up with just the right questions that prompted all these profound insights in him.
-The story became about the thing that he had asked about but also about his attitude towards life in general.
+The story became the thing that he had asked about but also reflected his attitude towards life in general, he said.
 The details of the symbols made him connect dots that he hadn’t connected before.
 He probably stayed with me the longest.
 He just didn’t want to leave again.
 We ended up sharing details about our PhDs and how both tapped into intuition as a neglected source of life making.

 While I was playing with my guests I noticed that most women chose the oracle while men chose dice or superhero cards.
 The superhero skills were pretty popular with anyone and I gave one to each guest at farewell even if they had chosen another game to play.
 With each explanation of the suitcase I got clearer that the dice were a game of chance, the superhero cards were banking on your skills, and the oracle was about faith.
 Chance, skills and faith.
 Ha.
 Three major way in which we as humans try to get a hold of our future.
 What a colossal insight.
 And none of this was planned.
 It really just emerged little by little by just starting with a vague idea and chipping away on it whenever it felt right.
 That’s a good way to work and bring meaning and joy into our lives.
 I like it.